 Since I acquired my dog pet: my fluffy king, I have had numerous challenges.
 Some of them include feed selection, flea medication selection, and safety.

-However, none of the above challenges with my dog has been as disturbing as seeing fleas running on my pet.
+However, none of the above challenges with my dog has been disturbing as seeing fleas running on my pet.
 I tried numerous flea treatments, but the fleas always came back.

 Step #1: Conduct a visual check on your dog